virtuaCode/valheim-mods/TrashItems/README.md

 This mod adds a trash can to your inventory screen where you can drag and drop your unneeded items to destroy them **permanently**.
 Optionally you can enable a confirm dialog that appears before destroying the items.

+**New in Version 1.2.2: Trash Hotkey**
+You can now set a hotkey for deleting selected items.
+(Default: Delete Key)

 **Gamepad Support:**

 Select the item in your inventory, go to the Trash tab (press 3x RB) and then press the 'A' button on your controller to trash the item.